 Field-hunting tip

-Look in hydrothermal vein deposits country — that is the host setting where tučekite typically forms.
+Look in hydrothermal vein deposits country, the host setting where tučekite typically forms.
 If you start seeing galena, chalcopyrite, sphalerite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or interstitial aggregates habit, so train your eye for that shape before scanning the outcrop.